Invariant Functions On Cluster Ensembles: Background

-A \emph{mutation} of a quiver $Q$ at node $i$, written $\mu_i(Q)$, generates a new quiver by the following 2 operations \begin{enumerate} \item For every pair of nodes $j, k$ with weighted arrows $j \xrightarrow{a ,b} i \xrightarrow{c,d} k $, add an arrow of weight $ac,bd$ from $j$ to $k$. \item Swap the direction and weights of all the arrows coming into and out of node $i$. \end{enumerate} \end{defn}
+\begin{defn} A \emph{mutation} of a quiver $Q$ at node $i$, written $\mu_i(Q)$, generates a new quiver by the following 2 operations \begin{enumerate} \item For every pair of nodes $j, k$ with weighted arrows $j \xrightarrow{a ,b} i \xrightarrow{c,d} k $, add an arrow of weight $ac,bd$ from $j$ to $k$. \item Swap the direction and weights of all the arrows coming into and out of node $i$. \end{enumerate} \end{defn}

-\begin{defn} The set of all quivers obtained by all possible sequences of mutations of a particular quiver is called the \emph{mutation class} of the quiver.
+\begin{defn} Two quivers are \emph{isomorphic} if there is a weighted graph isomorphism between them.
+The set of all quivers up to isomorphism obtained by all possible sequences of mutations of a particular quiver, $Q$, is called the \emph{mutation class} of $Q$.
 A particular representative of the mutation class is sometimes referred to as the \emph{type} of the quiver. \end{defn}

 \begin{defn} It is useful to occasionally include nodes in a quiver that we do not allow mutations at.
 These nodes are called \emph{frozen} and we write $Q^\mu$ for the subquiver of $Q$ consisting of non frozen nodes. \end{defn}